rp-li/SNES_emulator/README.txt

-Currently only tested on Super Mario World ROM (HiROM format)
+Currently only tested on SMW ROM (HiROM format)

 Completed:
 -Main memory map (might be missing some hardware registers and occasional shadowed regions)